AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data migration/Migrate data from a third-party cloud service provider to Alibaba Cloud/Migrate data from the MongoDB Atlas database to Alibaba Cloud.md

     -   The storage space of ApsaraDB for MongoDB instances must be greater than that of MongoDB Atlas.
     -   If you migrate data to a sharded cluster instance of ApsaraDB for MongoDB, we recommend that you shard the data.
 For more information, see [Configure sharding to maximize the performance of shards](../../../../intl.en-US/Best Practices/Configure sharding to maximize the performance of shards.md#).
 2. Set the password for the ApsaraDB for MongoDB database.
-For more information, see [Set a password](https://help.aliyun.com/document_detail/54956.html#task-xxj-svb-kfb).
+For more information, see [Reset the password](intl.en-US/User Guide/Account management/Reset the password.md#).

 ## Premigration preparation 2 {#section_thc_nt5_jgb .section}